Monday, September 30, 2013

 Then it occurred to me that I could disguise my homemade cut job by wrapping the mat in burlap, and add texture to the frame job at the same time.
 I carefully laid out some white burlap,

-...and using craft glue I wrapped it around the mat, gluing to the back.
-I "mitre-d' the edges by just cutting a straight line and gluing it carefully...see:
+and using craft glue I wrapped it around the mat, gluing to the back.
+I "mitre-d' the edges by just cutting a straight line and gluing it carefully.

 When the glue dries, no one will know.
-And if they do, they better have the manners not to mention it to me!
+And if they do, they better not mention it to me!

 Nope, you can't tell.